Liberty visits Green and Louisiana Tech - WTOP News

 Ruston, Louisiana; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Louisiana Tech hosts Liberty after Al Green scored 21 points in Louisiana Tech’s 81-64 victory over the Florida International Panthers.
+BOTTOM LINE: Louisiana Tech plays Liberty after Al Green scored 21 points in Louisiana Tech’s 81-64 win over the Florida International Panthers.

 The Bulldogs have gone 6-1 at home.
-Louisiana Tech is 1-1 in games decided by less than 4 points.
+Louisiana Tech has a 1-1 record in games decided by 3 points or fewer.

-The Flames are 2-1 in conference games.
-Liberty scores 79.8 points while outscoring opponents by 19.9 points per game.
+The Flames are 2-1 in CUSA play.
+Liberty ranks third in the CUSA shooting 38.5% from 3-point range.

+Louisiana Tech makes 49.6% of its shots from the field this season, which is 10.5 percentage points higher than Liberty has allowed to its opponents (39.1%).
+Liberty averages 10.9 made 3-pointers per game this season, 3.3 more made shots on average than the 7.6 per game Louisiana Tech gives up.

 Kaden Metheny is scoring 14.3 points per game with 2.4 rebounds and 2.3 assists for the Flames.